MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Set-AzureServiceDiagnosticsExtension.md

 ```

 ## DESCRIPTION
-The **Set-AzureServiceDiagnosticsExtension** cmdlet enables azure_2 Diagnostics extension on specified roles or all roles on a deployed service or at deployment.
+The **Set-AzureServiceDiagnosticsExtension** cmdlet enables Azure Diagnostics extension on specified roles or all roles on a deployed service or at deployment.

 ## EXAMPLES